The common problem of counting unique visitors to a page is often solved by

 Update 2011-10-30: There is a better method.
-Please read Estimating unique visitors in larger numbers for a description.

 Update 2018-03-17: This article hasn't aged well; better information about bloom filters is easy to find, and browser fingerprinting is such a concern now that it's the subject of academic research and a reason to use specialized browser versions to defeat it.